avnet-iotconnect/iotc-nrf-sdk/README.md

 OTA to your board.
 The board will update itself if the new version is greater (string comparison) than the currently running version.

+### Known Issues

+* When building from the Segger Embedded Studio IDE, the user needs to acces at least once *Project->Configure nRF Connect SDK project->menuconfig* and confirm at least once, in order to ensure that CONFIG_PARTITION_MANAGER_ENABLED is set to "y" in mcuboot configuration.
+ This can be validated in *board_build*/mcuboot/zephyr/.config.

 ### Other Things to Note

-The files mcuboot_overlay-rsa.conf and pm_static.yaml in configuration directory is needed to allow you to simply build the project and program the app_signed.hex with over USB
+The pm_static.yaml in configuration directory is needed to allow you to simply build the project and program the app_signed.hex with over USB
 MCUBOOT when you have the default asset tracker programmed onto the board.
 This file needs to match the asset_tracker's configuration in order for OTA to work.
 If you intend to use the code